dell-cloud-marketplace/docker-spree/README.md

 ###Administration Web Console

 The Spree administration console can be accessed by the below URL.
-The default credentials are username ```spree@example.com``` and password ```spree123```.
+Enter the admin credentials set up or if sample data is populated use the credentials set up (if not changed by default these credentials are username ```spree@example.com``` and password ```spree123```).

      http://localhost:3000/admin

 ###Database Management

-Spree database configuration details can be located from Database.yaml, currently there is no sample data (please see below if you wish to add sample data).
+Spree database configuration details can be located from database.yml, currently there is no sample data (please see below if you wish to add sample data).
 If changes to the database are required the tool rake is used from within the container.

 Currently (with Docker 1.2), the first step is to install [nsenter](https://github.com/jpetazzo/nsenter) on the host.
 If you are a DCM user, please ssh into the instance.
 Below are a few useful commands that should be run from the ***/app*** directory.